DP6/media-quality/README-GTM-API.md

 ## Step 2 - Cloud Function settings

-Using the avaiable code create a Cloud Funtion (using Python 3.10).
+- Using the avaiable code create a Cloud Funtion (using Python 3.10);
+- Schedule the Cloud Function execution.
 The Google Cloud Schedule can be used to schedule a daily execution of the cloud function.

 ## Step 3 - GTM Settings